 The operational risk is the risk of losses arising from inadequate or failed internal processes, people or systems or from external factors.
-This risk is managed through established operational risk management processes, proper monitoring and reporting of the business activities by control and oversight provided by the senior Management.
-This includes legal, compliance, accounting and fraud risk.
+This risk is managed through established operational risk management processes, proper monitoring and reporting of the business activities by control and oversight provided by Management.
+This includes senior compliance, accounting and fraud risk.